CBS News, New York, CBS News, New York, drivers waiting six hours at Midtown gas station.

 Mike, Fairfield, Connecticut, you're next.

-Great to have you on open line Friday.
+Great to have you on Open Line Friday.

 Hi.

-Um, you're in Fairfield, California.
+Oh, you're in Fairfield, California.

-I'm sorry, I misread that.
+I misread that.

 No problem.

-Look, there's more than an uh now, Mike, what we're learning here is that there's more than ineptitude.
+Now, Mike, what we're learning here is that there's more than ineptitude.

-There's there's a cover up now.
+There's a cover-up now.

-I I don't think it was ineptitude.
+I don't think it was ineptitude.

-I I agree, and that leads to my main point of those four Americans being hung out to dry.
+And that leads to my main point of those four Americans being hung out to dry.

 Well, a change in administration would because it would result in different orders, beliefs, behavior.

-I I don't have any any doubt about that.
+I don't have any doubt about that.

-What what we know today is that we have been lied to and were lied to on purpose.
+What we know today is that we have been lied to and were lied to on purpose.

 Nobody was mistaken.

-They strategically tactically lied.
+They strategically, tactically lied.

-She's gonna be a sacrificial lamb when this is all over, when it starts being investigated, but they lied to us from the get-go, and they planned the lie.
+She's going to be a sacrificial lamb when this is all over, when it starts being investigated.

-They knew the moment this attack was taking place, they knew before the attack that it was going to happen.
+They knew before the attack that it was going to happen.

-They were warned multiple times, and cables were sent from the consulate that day.
+They were warned multiple times and cables were sent from the consulate that day.

 That's what we learned this morning from Jennifer Griffin at Fox.

-A cable was sent that day saying that an attack was being planned, assembled and put together.
+A cable was sent that day saying that an attack was being planned, assembled, and put together.

 Requests for help were made.